hys18/bachelorsproject/README.md

 ## Result Files

 You can download all result files generated via this code [here](https://drive.google.com/file/d/143FM20plOQqEcY9EF0J9Wk2K2lGK-0hy/view?usp=sharing)
+The folder contains the reconstructed liver meshes (.ply), the training loss curve saved from Tensorboard (.svg), and hyperparameter- tuning results (.csv).
 ## Study Notes

 This is a notebook file that includes the codes that were not used in the paper, but was used for analyzing the meshes during the development process.
 This file includes...